orf/gping/readme.md

 ![](/doc/readme_screencast.gif)

 ## Install and run
-Created/tested with Python 3.4, requires the `staticstics` module on 2.7.
+Created/tested with Python 3.4, should run on 2.7 (will require the `staticstics` module though).

 `pip3 install pinggraph`